wetmore/Ruby-Anagrams/README.md

 NAG A RAM
 =========

 Generate single-word anagrams for exciting wordplay fun!
-I needed a way to play with ruby, so why not anamgrams?
+I needed a way to play with ruby, so why not anagrams?

 Because the number of permutations of a word is based on a factorial, the runtime increases _incredibly_ with larger inputs.